 Now see figure 74 of exactly the same place, but photographed in July 2011.
 Note that the large block with a topographical marker at the top has disappeared.
 This collapse must have happened practically instantaneously.
 Unfortunately I only returned to the sight 4 years later.
 Still, I think it is quite impressive, but also rather worrying, because at the crest of the escarpment there was a FOR SALE sign, and somebody might just build a house there.

-The coastal erosion action is even more enhanced if accompanied by currents, or if the coast has structural weaknesses.
+The coastal erosion action is even more enhanced if the coast has structural weaknesses.
 Figure 75 shows how an almost vertical fault gouge of very weathered material acted as an erosional focus and a “blow hole” developed.

 Far more spectacular though, is figure 75B showing how careful one must be when contemplating living on a cliff by the sea side.
 Not only is the destroying action of the waves perfectly clear with the gaps on the horizontal limestone succession but, compounding the weakness of the cliff, there is the vertical highly weathered dolorite dyke, almost completely converted into a brown soil, as well as a very open joint, most likely associated with the dyke.
 The fact is, this photo was taken in 2013 and, most likely for safety reasons, by 2017 the house had already been removed.